ashiq-firoz/Unity_game_dev_part_1/README.md

-# Unity game development part 1 and part 2 | malayalam
+# Unity game development tutorial | malayalam
-This contains the move.cs script , that can be used to move objects using arrow keys in unity 3d.
+This contains the scripts , that are mentioned in the tutorial series.
+Each script for each part is mentioned above.